Events & Festivals

-October: Fridays & Saturdays – Cherokee Bonfire & Storytelling, 5-7 pm.
+October: Mondays, Wednesdays, Fridays & Saturdays – Cherokee Bonfire & Storytelling, 5-7 pm.
 Islands Park in Cherokee.

-October 6 – ColorFest arts and crafts show with working artisans, food and entertainment.
+October 5 – ColorFest arts and crafts show with working artisans, food and entertainment.
 Dillsboro.

-October 19-20 – Stecoah Harvest Festival, crafts, food, music and country fair.
+October 18-19 – Stecoah Harvest Festival, crafts, food, music and country fair.
 Evening concert featuring The Gibson Brothers.
 Stecoah.

-October 26-27 – Witch’s Brew Release & Halloween Party, Nantahala Brewing Co.
-Live music.
+October 25-26 – Witch’s Brew Release & Halloween Party with live music.
+Nantahala Brewing Co.

 October 31 – Downtown Trick or Treat.
 4 – 7 pm safe trick or treating with merchants on Everett Street in Downtown Bryson City (street is closed to vehicles).

-November 3 – WNC Pottery Festival, Dillsboro.
+November 2 – WNC Pottery Festival, Sylva.
 Potters from all over the country demonstrating and selling their beautiful and functional pottery.

 Special Train Rides